cerenay/cerenay.github.io/_pages/about.md

 social: true
 ---

-I am a PhD candidate in Economics at Norwegian School of Economics.
-I am affiliated to [FAIR - The Choice Lab](https://www.nhh.no/en/research-centres/fair/about/){:target="\_blank"}.
+I am a Ph.D. candidate in Economics at the Norwegian School of Economics.
+I am affiliated to the research group [FAIR - The Choice Lab](https://www.nhh.no/en/research-centres/fair/about/){:target="\_blank"}.

-My supervisor is [Erik Ã˜iolf SÃ¸rensen](https://www.nhh.no/en/employees/faculty/erik-oiolf-sorensen/){:target="\_blank"} and my research mainly focus on information preferences and effects of information in decisions.
+My supervisor is [Erik Øiolf Sørensen](https://www.nhh.no/en/employees/faculty/erik-oiolf-sorensen/){:target="\_blank"}.
+My main research interests are in the field of behavioral and experimental economics.
+My research particularly focuses on preferences over the information in relation to moral decisions.
 You can find my [CV here](/assets/pdf/Ay_CV.pdf){:target="\_blank"}.

-I will be in the Academic Job Market in 2020/2021.
+I will be attending the European Job Market for Economists 2020.